-A Ratification vote will be called shortly to give the membership the option of managing our own Lands under the First Nation Lands Management Act rather than under the Indian Act.
+A Land Code Ratification vote will be called shortly to give the membership the option of managing our own Lands under the First Nation Lands Management Act rather than under the Indian Act.
 This regime will only deal with land within Pikwakanagan that has Reserve status.
 To access the information, you will have to sign in as a member to our secure web page.

 Our land is managed by the Lands, Estates and Membership Department.
 We manage 1257 acres of land with over 400 Certificate of Possessions.
 We follow the rules and regulations under the Indian Act.
-We submit everything to Indigenous Affairs who verifies and control what can be registered.
+We submit everything to Indigenous Affairs who verifies and controls what can be registered.

 We purchased over 75 acres of land adjacent to the First Nation a few years back.
 We also were successful in acquiring the shore/road allowance along the lake.
 We will be starting the Additions to Reserve process to obtain Reserve status for these lands.

 We were successful in negotiating a permit with Hydro One on the easement that crosses our community.
 Payments were backdated to 1952 when the easement was first taken.

 Jan Leroux – Manager, Lands, Estates & Membership